alxhill/alxhill.dev/topics/ai-ml.md

 Roughly reverse chronological dev-log of my journey trying to learn modern AI / ML topics.

+### 2022-11-13

+* Took some new interior photos to play with.
+Results so far have worked, but haven't been super impressive - not quite at InteriorAI levels.
+Curious what prompts/strengths he's using for that.
+* Need to build a pipeline to make this useful for comparisons - right now it's pretty hard to compare outputs properly.
+* Upscaling, inpainting/auto segmentation might be a fun next step.
+Should use it as a way to dive one level deeper though, rather than just plugging bits together.

 ### 2022-11-12

 * Colab Pro is running out fast :(